EndcryptZ/OraxenToggle/README.md

 - **Command:**
   `/oraxentoggle`
-  Toggles the Oraxen plugin state (enabled/disabled).
+  Toggles the Oraxen resource pack auto-download state (enabled/disabled).

 - **Permissions:**
   `oraxentoggle.toggle` - Allows a user to use the toggle command.